Russlyman/FastBuild/README.md

 | DLL Path | -p | --path | The path of the new DLL file that should copied into the resource. |

 ### updateserver
-Updates the FiveM development server.
+Updates FXServer development server.

 ### updatedata
-Updates the cfx-server-data folder.
+Updates FXServer server data folder.

 ### link
-Creates a symbolic link in the development server for the resource specified in `config.json`.
+Creates a symbolic link for the resource specified in `config.json`.

 ## Authors
 - [@Russlyman](https://www.github.com/Russlyman)